Table of Contents

 The Benefits of Equine Therapy in Addiction Treatment

-The benefits of working with horses in a therapeutic environment are essentially endless.
+The benefits of working with horses in a therapeutic environment are endless.
 Our modern world is only now discovering how beneficial these magnificent creatures really are.
 Humans are very connected to nature and animals.
 When we get back to our roots and allow ourselves to feel that connection, incredible inner healing occurs.

 Developing Character through Equine Therapy